Ramakanth001/Emergency-Dispatch-Vehichle/README.md

 > need not waste their time in checkin for a different ambulance rather ro-route in the same
 > ambulance.
 The grace period offered to opt for re-routing is ten minutes

+> **Working:**
-When the source location is selected, the user is asked to either choose a hospital or a nearby hospital would be allocated.
-If due to any technical reasons like non availability of hospital beds, closed admissions, lack of medical equipment in destined hospital or need of increase in criticality of case and advanced medical supervision is required, the status of admission is recorded and re-routing to a different hospital gets enabled.
+> When the source location is selected, the user is asked to either choose a hospital or a
+> nearby hospital would be allocated.
+If due to any technical reasons like non availability
+> of hospital beds, closed admissions, lack of medical equipment in destined hospital or
+> need of increase in criticality of case and advanced medical supervision is required, the
+> status of admission is recorded and re-routing to a different hospital gets enabled.